Hypertensive disease of pregnancy: Prognosis

 The effects of high blood pressure during pregnancy vary depending on the disorder and other factors.
 Preeclampsia does not, in general, increase a woman's risk for developing chronic hypertension or other heart-related problems.
 Women with normal blood pressure who develop preeclampsia after the 20th week of their first pregnancy have short-term complications, including increased blood pressure, which usually go away within about six weeks after delivery.
+Some patients may experience persistent hypertension into the postpartum period.

 Women who have chronic hypertension before their pregnancy are at increased risk of complications such as premature birth, low birthweight, or stillbirth.
 Women who have high blood pressure and had complications in their pregnancy have three times the risk of developing cardiovascular disease compared to women with normal blood pressure who had no complications in pregnancy.
 Monitoring pregnant women's blood pressure can help prevent both complications and future cardiovascular diseases.

 Even though high blood pressure and related disorders during pregnancy can be serious, most women with high blood pressure and those who develop preeclampsia have successful pregnancies.
 Obtaining early and regular prenatal care for pregnant women is important to identify and treat blood pressure disorders.
-Monitoring blood pressure can help catch postpartum hypertension early and might even help with racial disparities in follow up care.
+Monitoring blood pressure can help catch postpartum hypertension early and might even help with racial disparities in follow-up care.